jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

-attack from being successful is lower than the combined cost of paying the ransom and all the associated costs of recovery when responding to a successful ransomware attackpossibly multiple times by the same threat actor.
+attack from being successful is lower than the combined cost of paying the ransom and all the associated costs of recovery when responding to a successful ransomware attack–possibly multiple times by the same threat actor.

-\| IT STILL DOES NOT PAY TO PAY
-Overall, the cost of preventing a ransomware attack from being successful is lower than the combined cost of paying the ransom and all the associated costs of recovery and all the associated costs of recovery when responding to a successful ransomware attackpossibly multiple times by the same threat actor.
+Overall, the cost of preventing a ransomware attack from being successful is lower than the combined cost of paying the ransom and all the associated costs of recovery and all the associated costs of recovery when responding to a successful ransomware attack–possibly multiple times by the same threat actor.

-16
-RANSOMWARE
+15

-Most Dangerous Ransomware
+RANSOMWAREMost Dangerous Ransomware
 Attack Vectors

 Ransomware attacks involve a variety of infection vectors, but ransomware actors traditionally prefer some methods over